 STEM activities are sure to engage students and these are some easy projects for younger grades.

 This one just needs some paper plates and marbles.
-Then you all can gather up those leftover pieces of projects and classroom supplies from the year, and create some awesome mazes.
+Then your students can gather up scraps of paper or leftover pieces of projects and classroom supplies from the year, and create some awesome mazes.